KCottam/kc_lib_cpp/ReadMe.txt

 I use "TODO:" comments to indicate parts of the source code I am planning to add to or customize.

 /////////////////////////////////////////////////////////////////////////////
+CHANGELOG 1.0.5
+	Reformatted kc_lists to use templates.
+	Also started using more references and const.

 CHANGELOG 1.0.4
 	Reformatted kc::controller to use Flag enum for variable.
 	FlagCodes->Flag